 The mimeographed brochure proved a great success and filled a much needed want.

 The brochure was something she requested in 1949.
-In 1951 she develops it further by including a Garden history and a plant list.
+In 1951 she developed it further by including a Garden history and a plant list.
 She estimated the attendance at 48,000, then announced that she was putting together the following: “A complete collection of Kodachrome slides is being made of the flora of the garden.
 These were shown with lectures on the Wild Flower Garden to Organizations during the Winter.”
 She actually started taking the images in 1948.
 In 1951 she would begin to provide listings of slide showings and attendance at them.